Helping you Manage Risks for Your business, organization or non-profit

 - Medical – where liability coverage would pay for any injury (or for the other party involved if you are at fault), medical coverage does the same for your employee

-- Physical Damage – protects you against theft, vandalism, certain weather-related damage (e.g. hail) and accidents and pays to repair damage to your vehicle
+- Physical Damage – protects you against theft, vandalism, certain weather-related damage (e.g. hail), and accidents

 What does it not cover?
 That’s where we come in as your advisor to make sure you know your risks and what Commercial Auto Insurance does and more importantly, does not cover.